elmariofredo/test-lerna-semantic-release/README.md

 2. **ERR! commits The commit the last release of this package was derived from is not in the direct history of the "master" branch.**

     Check if you have all env variables properly set specially `GH_TOKEN`

+3. some other errror

+    Check if variables are properly set it will show you set variables at the beggining of `after_success` script with masked sensitive tokens.